atomicdata-dev/atomic-data-docs/src/tooling.md

 # Tooling for Atomic Data

-At this moment, no real tooling for Atomic Data exists.
+At this moment, **no real tooling for Atomic Data exists**.
 Great tooling is required to make this a success.
-The following list is a set of ideas that we're likely to be working on.
+This document contains a set of ideas that would help achieve that success.

 ## Atomic Validator